romellfudi/FudiNFC/README.md

 }
 ```

-* If you hold a tag against the phone and it is NFC Enabled, your implementation of the methods will be executed.
+* If you hold a tag near by the phone and NFC is Enabled, your implementation of the methods will be executed.

 <p align="center"><img src="snapshot/nfc.gif" alt="nfc"/></p>